-Take sport – let’s use golf – let’s say there is a club that whenever you use it the ball always end up in the bunker or off the fairway – you will have a strategy for that club that runs in your head that is different to the strategy that runs when you use the other clubs (where you are successful with your shots).
+Take sport – let’s use golf – let’s say there is a club that whenever you use it the ball always ends up in the bunker or off the fairway – you will have a strategy for that club that runs in your head that is different to the strategy that runs when you use the other clubs (where you are successful with your shots).
 With NLP we can understand each step of each strategy, spot the differences and then change the strategy so that it works and gives the desired outcome (we teach all our NLP Practitioner how to elicit strategies and how to install new strategies through a process called eye pattern rehearsal – within the Master NLP Practitioner course we go even further and develop ours strategy skills at an advanced level).

 Let me tell you a true story about how I helped change a friend’s strategy …….
-I had a friend of mind who LOVED buying shoes.
-In fact she loved buying anything.
+I had a friend of mine who LOVED buying shoes.
+In fact, she loved buying anything.
 She had a buying strategy that meant that she bought shoes she didn’t need and that she couldn’t really afford.
 When I worked with her to look at her strategy (for a bit of fun!) we elicited her buying strategy (using the NLP Elicitation process) and discovered that it did not include any steps around whether she needed the shoes or if could afford them – so we changed the strategy to include both these factors (needless to say she rarely buys shoes now – unless she needs them and can afford them – BINGO!).

 Using strategies to change negativity and stress

 We run strategies for these too (we run strategies for pretty much everything we do).
-If the outcome is negativity or stress, we simply need to track it back to find the trigger of the particular strategy (which may operate in a specific context, or it may not), elicit the steps within the strategy, understand where it needs to be changed (because it’s not work effectively for us or giving us an undesired outcome) and then install a new one that works for the client!
-You may be reading this and think that sounds really quite straight forward -and in most cases you’d be right!
+If the outcome is negativity or stress, we simply need to track it back to find the trigger of the particular strategy (which may operate in a specific context, or it may not), elicit the steps within the strategy, understand where it needs to be changed (because it’s not working effectively for us or giving us an undesired outcome) and then install a new one that works for the client!
+You may be reading this and think that sounds really quite straight forward -and in most cases, you’d be right!

 Want to learn more about strategies?